p2/OAuth2/README.md

 For a typical code grant flow you want to perform the following steps.
 The steps for other flows are mostly the same short of instantiating a different subclass and using different client settings.
+If you need to provide additional parameters to the authorize URL take a look at `authorizeURLWithRedirect(redirect:scope:params:)`.

 1. Create a settings dictionary.